 One-third of arable land has been threatened by erosion, seawater, and pollutants in the past 40 years — degrading the very soil that feeds us.

 To have any chance of meeting climate goals, food systems and diets need to transform.
-Animal agriculture is one of the largest contributors to global emissions.
+Animal agriculture accounts for 14.5% of all global GHG emissions — livestock is one of the largest contributors.

 Conventional food production exploits enormous amounts of energy, water, and land.
 Plant-based alternatives require a fraction of these resources.